Is this statement true, "Bench Press Increases Throwing Velocity?"

 Bench Press Technique for Increasing Throwing Velocity

-Due to the overuse of the throwing arm with the baseball player, in off-season, pre-season and in-season training programs like the 3X and 2X programs, we need to make sure that we are isolating more pec than deltoid in the bench press.
+Due to the overuse of the throwing arm by the baseball player, in the off-season, pre-season, and in-season training programs like the 3X and 2X programs, we need to make sure that we are isolating more pec than deltoid in the bench press.
 If we follow the case study above on the bench press muscle activity (2), using a narrow grip and a horizontal bench will do the trick.
 I also coach keeping the elbows closer to your side than out and under the bar.
 This will also isolate more pecs.
-Another tip I give is using a 3 board block to reduce the horizontal abduction when needed.
-See video below!
+Another tip I give is using a 3-board block to reduce the horizontal abduction when needed.
+See the video below!

 The problem is if we isolate more deltoids in the bench press with heavy loads we can strain the rotator cuff or worse.
 Good technique and not jumping up more than 20 pounds on a new set will help keep the throwing athlete safe from injury while gaining the throwing velocity benefits of the bench press.